 How to Get Started in Welding

-Whether you’d like to build custom cars or just fix a cracked lawn mower deck, learning to weld gives your DIY game a serious boost.
-To help you choose a machine that meets your needs, we’ll outline the three basic welding systems.
-Ideally, you’ll pick one that can handle both your first effort and more advanced projects as your skills grow.
+Whether you’d like to build custom cars or just fix a cracked lawn mower deck, learning to weld gives your mechanical skills a serious boost.

 All of these welding systems work essentially the same: An electric arc generates enough heat between the electrode (stick or wire) and the metal being joined to melt both together and create the bond.
 To ensure a strong bond, the super-hot area around the weld is surrounded by a cloud of inert gas to prevent oxygen and contaminants in the air from weakening the weld.
 That gas is provided either by the flux inside or around the electrode, or by a bottle of gas that feeds the joint as you weld.

 Choosing Your First Welder

 To get started, you’ll likely spend $200 to $400 for a quality welding machine.
 Check online to see the range of what’s available because most home centers carry only one or two models.
 A 120-volt welder, powered by a conventional outlet, can weld metal up to 5/16 in. thick.
 You’ll need at least a 20-amp (preferably a 30-amp) circuit.